 We believe even a tiny glimpse into the life of a stranger can invite us to reflect more deeply on the humanity and complexity of our individual life journeys.

 Ana Claudia, Fernando, Gilberto, Jennifer, Mario, Panfilo, Cinthia, and Saul live and work in Wisconsin today.
 They immigrated here from homes in Colombia, Honduras, Mexico, and Uruguay.
 Their stories were told to Bill Berry, a Wisconsin-based journalist, and they were photographed by Pulitzer-Prize winner Gary Porter.

 While at the national level, the migration of people from Mexico, Central and South America is being debated, here in Wisconsin many of us have not had opportunities to meet or talk with immigrants from these places.
 We believe that the personal stories presented in this exhibit can deepen our understanding of immigrants’ lives and expand our understanding of history and policy.

-Immigrant Journeys from South of the Border ¡Mi travesía hasta Wisconsin!, the traveling exhibit, was produced by the Wisconsin Humanities Council in partnership with Centro Hispano of Dane County.
+Immigrant Journeys from South of the Border ¡Mi travesía hasta Wisconsin!, the traveling exhibit, was produced by the Wisconsin Humanities in partnership with Centro Hispano of Dane County.
 The two organizations came together as natural allies in strengthening community ties and building understanding among neighbors.

 Thanks for visiting this website!
 Please continue to explore, discuss, and reflect: